Budgeting

 Challenge 2 — the no-spend challenge

-Watch out for: "Essentials" needs to be defined clearly in advance, or it expands during the challenge.
+Best for households recovering from a spending burst (post-holiday, post-vacation) or trying to break a specific category habit (eating out, online shopping).
+Watch out for "essentials" — the category needs to be defined clearly in advance, or it expands during the challenge.
 Strict no-spend challenges often produce a rebound spending spike after the challenge ends; building a habit from the experience matters more than the savings during the month.

 Covered in detail in the no-spend challenge explained.